 Top 12 intranet metrics and KPIs to measure success

-Here are twelve essential intranet metrics and intranet KPI examples to help you measure adoption, user engagement, and ROI effectively.
+Here are twelve essential intranet metrics and intranet KPI examples to help you measure adoption, user engagement, and intranet ROI effectively.

 1. Employee reach